zinh/zinh.github.io/_posts/2018-04-30-ruby-hacking-day-1.markdown

 make lldb
 ~~~

 So, that's all for this time.
-Next week, I will try to create some simple method with Ruby.
+Next week, I will try to create some simple method with Ruby and do some simple debug with gdb/lldb.